The Vestry of St. Bartholomew’s Church in the City of New York is the legal, canonical, and fiduciary “board of trustees” for the church.

-Professionally, Christian is a merchandising manager with home textiles manufacturer WestPoint Home LLC.
+Professionally, Christian is a product development manager with home textiles manufacturer WestPoint Home LLC.

-Outside of church and work, Christian is presently serving as Chief Steward of the Saint Nicholas Society and on the NYC Alumni Board of Woodberry Forest School.
-He is also a dedicated member of the Church Club of New York, the Society of the Cincinnati, and the Descendants of the Signers of the Declaration of Independence.
+Outside of church and work, Christian is a board member and former Chief Steward of the Saint Nicholas Society of the City of New York and, he serves on the NYC Alumni Board of Woodberry Forest School.
+He is also a dedicated member of The Society of the Cincinnati, and the Descendants of the Signers of the Declaration of Independence.

 Jamie and his wife, Flora, started attending St. Bart’s in 2014 soon after they moved to New York City.
 They regularly attend the 11 am service.
 Jamie is a native New Yorker, and the eldest of four siblings.
 He was raised Roman Catholic and attended Jesuit schools for high school (Gonzaga, Wash DC), college (Xavier University, Cincinnati), and medical school (Georgetown University).
 He was received into the Episcopal Church at St Bart’s in May 2015.